tanzaki/laravel.blog-guides/getting_started.md

 ### Deleting Associated Objects

 If you delete an article, its associated comments will also need to be deleted, otherwise they would simply occupy space in the database.
-Rails allows you to use the `dependent` option of an association to achieve this.
+Laravel allows you to use the `dependent` option of an association to achieve this.
 Modify the Article model, `app/models/article.rb`, as follows: